Lekensteyn/lglaf/README.md

 Download Mode.
 To enter this mode:

  1. Power off the phone.
- 2. Press and hold **Volume up**.
- 3. Connect the phone to a computer using a USB cable.
+ 2. Connect the phone to a computer using a USB cable.
+ 3. Press and hold **Volume up**.
+ 4. Briefly press the power button.
- 4. Wait for the **Download mode** screen to appear.
+ 5. Wait for the **Download mode** screen to appear.
- 5. Release keys.
+ 6. Release keys.
 You should now see a **Firmware Update** screen.

 Now you can issue commands using the interactive shell: